solvaholic/micropython/README.md

 TODO: Add a write-able characteristic to set built-in LED on/off.

-**ble_server.ino** hosts a BLE server that advertises an attribute with a read/write characteristic.
-Use nRF Connect or similar app to connect, read, and write to the characteristic.
+**ble_server.py** hosts a BLE server that advertises an attribute with a read/write characteristic.
+Use nRF Connect or similar app to connect and read the characteristic.

 ## Resources